Skip to main content

 • If the high limit keeps tripping after this, there is a deeper problem requiring professional diagnosis.

-#8: Water Heater Leak
+#8: Water Heater Tank Leak

 If your water heater isn’t working and you also notice a leak near (but not necessarily on) the tank, it’s safe to say you’ve found the source of your water woes.
 For next steps, see Troubleshooting Water Heater Leaks.